Languages given by Finite Automata over the Unary Alphabet: The Nondeterministic Finite Automata Comparison Algorithm

-Thus, the language accepted by the above NFA is universal iff the 3SAT formula is not satisfiable.
-The number of states in the above NFA is bounded by $(3m/r) \cdot c'm$ (for cycles in (1)), plus $(c'm)^2 \cdot 3m$ (for cycles in (2), as there are $m$ variables each appearing at most thrice, so one needs to check at most 3m pairs).
-So the number of states is proportional to $m^3$.
-It follows from the \ETH\ that the complexity of testing universality for $n$-state NFA is at least $2^{\Omega'(n^{1/3})}$. \end{proof} \fi
+Thus, the language recognised by the above NFA is universal iff the $3$SAT formula is not satisfiable.

+The number of states in the above NFA is bounded by $(3m/r) \cdot c'm$ (for cycles in (1)), plus $(c'm)^2 \cdot 3m$ (for cycles in (2), as there are $m$ variables each appearing at most thrice, so one needs to check at most $3m$ pairs).
+Hence, the number of states is proportional to $m^3$.
+It follows from the \ETH\ that the complexity of testing universality for $n$-state NFA is at least $2^{\Omega'(n^{1/3})}$. \end{proof}

-The upper bound in the next result is only slightly larger, more precisely, the exponent of the upper bound is by a factor $(\log n)^{1/3}$ above the exponent $n^{1/3}$ of the lower bound.
+The upper bound in the next result is only slightly larger than the lower bound given above.
+More precisely, the exponent of the upper bound is above the exponent $n^{1/3}$ of the lower bound by a multiplicative factor of $(\log n)^{1/3}$.
+As the time used by an algorithm is at most $2^{O(\text{space used})}$, any improvement in the space bound given in the algorithm below would also result in the improvement in the time bound.

-\begin{theorem} Given two nondeterministic finite automata over the unary alphabet and letting $n$ denote the maximum number of their states, one can decide whether the first NFA computes a subset of the second NFA in deterministic time $O(c^{(n \log n)^{1/3}})$ for a suitable constant $c > 1$.
-This timebound also applies directly to the comparison algorithm for equality and the algorithm for checking universality (all strings in the language).
-Furthermore, the algorithm can be adjusted such that the space used is $O((n \log n)^{1/3})$ and the time used is then correspondingly atmost constant to the power of the space used (hence this adjusted algorithm does not use more time than the original algorithm (up to a constant factor in the exponent)). \end{theorem}
+\begin{theorem} Suppose two nondeterministic finite automata $N_1, N_2$ over the unary alphabet are given.
+Let $n$ denote the maximum of their number of states.
+Then, one can decide whether $\Lang(N_1) \subseteq \Lang(N_2)$ in deterministic time $O(c^{(n \log n)^{1/3}})$, for a suitable constant $c > 1$.
+Furthermore, the algorithm can be adjusted such that the space used is $O((n \log n)^{1/3})$.

+As equality and universality can be checked using comparison algorithm, the above time bound also applies for checking equality of languages recognised by the two NFAs and for checking universality of the language recognised by an NFA. \end{theorem}